fsilvestrim/geoset/README.md

 GeoSet
 ----------------------
-GeoSet is a 2D Geometrical Dataset framework.
+GeoSet is python framework which enables the creation 2D Geometrical Dataset.

 The main of this framework is to enable the creation of different 2D geometrical datasets extending simple polygons' generation.